junttang/junttang/README.md

 - Won an excellence award in the Youth Speech Contest in Anyang (2020)<br/>
 - Former Member of the ONFOREST University Student Planning Group (2020)<br/>
 - Developed the Openframeworks based maze game 'WhereIsMyCheese?'(2021)<br/>
-- Developed the first personal website based on JAVA bootstrap (2021)<br/>
+- Developed the first personal website based on JAVA bootstrap HTML (2021)<br/>
 - Complete the Algorithm Basic Certification course of CODE PLUS (2021)<br/>
 - **You can see more details on my personal website [Hyeok's](https://junttang.github.io/MyPersonalWebHDML/)**
 <!--END_SECTION:Resume-->